MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-faq.md

 #### How should I think about the future of app development on Windows?
+Windows App SDK is meant to decouple Windows development APIs from the operating system so that native applications can be built without depending on operating systems being updated.
+This is going to take a while, but the end result will allow developers to reach more users by removing dependencies on OS versions.

+It's best to think of Windows App SDK / WinUI 3 as an OS-decoupled superset of UWP / WinUI 2 that will eventually reach feature parity.
+UWP will be supported by the Windows SDK in the meantime, with the caveat that .NET 5/6 won't be coming to UWP.

 ##### When I use WinUI 3, do I need to use UWP?